 Aldosterone assists in the reabsorption of sodium and water in the kidneys, exchanging out potassium.
 Due to suppressed production of aldosterone from the renin pathway, there is a decrease in sodium and water reabsorption, and an increase in potassium retention.
 This can lead to hyperkalemia in patients.
 It is important to remember not to give ACE Inhibitors with a potassium-sparing diuretic and to monitor electrolyte levels in patients.

-Angioedema is rare reaction and is characterized by rapid swelling of the tongue, glottis, and pharynx with giant wheals.
+Angioedema is rare reaction and is characterized by rapid swelling of the face, tongue, glottis, and pharynx with giant wheals.
 Angioedema from ACE inhibitors typically occur in the African American population.
 Angioedema occurs through the same process as the dry cough.
 The increase in bradykinin causes the increase in vascular permeability resulting in edema.
 It is also important to note that NSAIDS may reduce the effectiveness of ACE inhibitors, as well as, increase the potential of angioedema to occur.

 Orthostatic hypotension can occur in patients that take blood pressure medications.
 It is important to educate patients to change positions slowly to prevent a drop in blood pressure and feeling dizzy.